Whether your story is similar to Dantae's or not, know that help is available now. You are not alone. See Rights of crime victims and witnesses.

 Delores had just received a letter from the Attorney General’s office explaining that her victim’s compensation application was denied because the crime was gang related and the police reports had indicated that Dantae and Derrick were both gang members.
 Delores wanted to appeal the decision, but she needed help.
 She also needed to figure out how to pay for both the funeral and burial costs without victim’s compensation.

 Delores was barely making enough money to cover rent and living expenses.
 Evanette had recently moved to Minnesota with her mother, but Dantae was still living with her and depending on her for his day-to-day needs.
 She didn’t have any money to pay for the funeral and burial they had for Derrick.
 She was worried that the funeral home would take her to small claims court or garnish her wages.
 She knew that she needed legal help to avoid possibly going to jail for not paying her debts.
 Delores found a legal aid lawyer who could help her appeal the victim's compensation decision so she could get money to pay for the funeral.

 The prosecutor subpoenaed Dantae and Delores and they were forced to testify in the murder trial.
 Dantae was also contacted by a Victim Witness Assistance Specialist, who helped to clarify questions he had about cooperating with the prosecution and testifying in court.

 Delores decided she was going to fight the eviction and try to stay in her home for now.
 The housing programs couldn't help her find a new home fast enough.
-She also couldn't get a place on her own because she didn't have the money for a security deposit or to move.
-Delores asked the lawyer who helped her file the victim's compensation appeal if there was a lawyer who could help her fight the eviction so she and Dantae could stay in her home until they could find a new place.
+She also couldn't get her own place because she didn't have the money for a security deposit or to move.
+Delores asked the lawyer who helped her file the victim's compensation appeal if there was a lawyer who could help her fight the eviction, so she and Dantae could stay in her home until they found a new place.